 Leptin is a hormone produced by fat cells that decreases appetite.
 Essentially it does the opposite of ghrelin, which increases your appetite.

 Both hormones play a role in maintaining body weight.
-Within the brain, the same area that contains the receptors for ghrelin also contains the receptors for leptin.
+Within the brain, the same area that contains the receptors for ghrelin also includes the receptors for leptin.

 Weight gain causes leptin levels in the blood to increase, as the body produces leptin based on the percentage of body fat.

-The reverse is also true, meaning weight loss will result in decreased leptin levels (and often more hunger).
+The reverse is also true, meaning weight loss will decrease leptin levels (and often more hunger).

-Overweight people are believed to be resistant to leptin, which contributes to greater weight gain and difficulty losing it because they require more food to feel full.
+Overweight people are believed to be resistant to leptin, which contributes to more significant weight gain and difficulty losing it because they require more food to feel complete.

 However, there is still a lot to research on how leptin resistance and increased ghrelin can contribute to obesity.

-How can ghrelin levels be lowered and weight controlled?
+How can ghrelin levels be lowered and weight control?

-There are several alternatives to achieve proper management of the levels of this hormone that are related to a healthy lifestyle.
+There are several alternatives to achieving proper management of the levels of this hormone that are related to a healthy lifestyle.

-Ghrelin levels will increase if the person is constantly not eating well, which is one of the reasons why diets make most people feel very hungry.
+Ghrelin levels will increase if the person is constantly not eating well, which is one of the reasons why diets make most people feel starving.

 On the other hand, overeating causes ghrelin levels to drop, but it shouldn’t be the goal either (unless the person is trying to gain weight).

-The fact that being in a calorie deficit makes you hungrier is one of the most challenging things about trying to lose weight to lose weight.
+Being in a calorie deficit makes you hungrier is one of the most challenging things about trying to lose weight.